-- Synthetic source of the amino acid tryptophan. - Produced by bacterial fermentation. - Used primarily in monogastric diets to lower total crude protein and meet the tryptophan requirements.
+• Synthetic source of the amino acid tryptophan and lysine.

+- Produced by bacterial fermentation.

+- Used primarily in monogastric diets to lower total crude protein and meet the tryptophan and lysine requirement

+- Average Nutrient Content

-• Tryptophan = 98%
+- Tryptophan = 16.1%

+- Lysine = 56.3%

-Physical Description - white to creamy color and a powdery texture.
+Physical Description - light brown color and a granular to powdery texture.